eranco74/bootstrap-in-place-poc/README.md

 # Other notes

-Default release image is quay.io/eranco74/ocp-release:bootstrap-in-place, you can override it using RELEASE_IMAGE env var make will execute the openshift-installer with OPENSHIFT_INSTALL_EXPERIMENTAL_BOOTSTRAP_IN_PLACE_COREOS_INSTALLER_ARGS=/dev/vda if you’re running the installatin on a BM environment, it should be updated.
+Default release image is registry.svc.ci.openshift.org/ci-ln-cvxm9pb/release:latest, you can override it using RELEASE_IMAGE env var make will execute the openshift-installer with OPENSHIFT_INSTALL_EXPERIMENTAL_BOOTSTRAP_IN_PLACE_COREOS_INSTALLER_ARGS=/dev/vda if you’re running the installatin on a BM environment, it should be updated.

-This POC currently mitigating some gaps by patching etcd, Authentication and Ingress, allowing single node installation.
-See installer-patches/
-This won't be required after [single-node production deployment](https://github.com/openshift/enhancements/pull/560) is implemented.